Celebrating 30 Years of Service

 Eagle House, a beautiful indoor class room for inclement weather.

-To register your class for a trip, or to inquire for further information, please contact Ricardo Sierra at firstname.lastname@example.org.
+To register your class for a trip, or to inquire for further information, please contact Ricardo Sierra by EMAIL to check available dates!
 He will answer any questions you may have as well as help you schedule your program with us.
 Once scheduled, we require a non-refundable, 50% deposit to hold your spot.
-We will schedule a time to discuss your class' needs and create a curriculum that will best support your students.
+We will schedule a time to discuss your class' needs and determine if your group is a good fit for our programs.

-We will be scheduling a conference call with the class teacher and parents to answer any of your questions or concerns prior to the trip, but here are answers to a few frequently asked questions!
+We will schedule a conference call with the class teacher and parents to answer any of your questions or concerns prior to the trip, but here are answers to a few frequently asked questions!

 Where will my child be sleeping?
 We have hand-built, timber frame cabins that sleep 5-6 campers.
 Please check our equipment list for proper gear!

 What are the meals like?
 All our meals are home-made, kid friendly and healthy.
 We are able accommodate most allergies and food sensitivities.
-Please see below the details.
+Please see below for details:

 Are there ticks?
 At certain times of the year, we do find a few ticks but fortunately they are minimal in comparison to most areas.
 Doing regular tick checks is a part of our daily protocol to insure safe time spent in the woods.